 Arrange for 1 letter of recommendation from ALSC members or library peers who can attest to your potential as an ideal candidate for children’s media evaluation training.
 Letter must be submitted at time of application submission.

 If selected, maintain ALSC membership and be a potential candidate for future service on an ALSC media evaluation committee.

 Application and notification

-Applications were due on September 20, 2013.
+Applications will be due in mid to late-August.
 Selected attendees will be notified in mid-October.